mekas/mb1313600022/README.md

 - Please add distinctive features unique to your app.

 Answer : I added some features like share and rating.

+Reply: Both newly proposed features weren't your original.
+While in idea stage, it's actually easy to think distinctive trait for your app.
+You just need to be dare with the risk.
+Regardless I will accept this on condition Google will accept your apps later.

 ### 1313618012 (Fathimah Azzahra) Accepted
 I want to make an app that gives notification reminder to upcoming movies with details